nsls-ii-forge/docs/source/creating_packages.rst

 .. note::

-    Anaconda token must be associated with the new pipeline before the pull request is merged.
+    Anaconda token must be associated with the new Azure Pipeline before the pull request is merged.
 It is a good practice to associate the token before pull request is created.